 How Much A Financial Advisor Costs?

-Now that you know how a financial advisor can help you with your finances, here are some of the fees you expect to pay them should you decide to hire one in the future.
+Now that you know how a financial advisor can help you with your finances, here are some of the typical fees you might expect them to charge you should you decide to hire one in the future.

-Financial advisors are paid in three ways: commission-based, fee-based and fee-only.
+Typically, financial advisors charge you in three ways: commission-based, fee-based and fee-only.

 Commission-based financial advisors receive a commission when they sell you financial products such as mutual funds, annuities, and insurance.
 Fee-based advisors not only provide financial advice for a fee, but they also get paid a commission on the financial products they sell you.